EduID-Mobile/Architecture-and-Requirements/version2/50-operational-model.md

 ## Dictionary services

-Dictionary services are used by the eduID Mobile App to enhance the user experience.
-Two dictionary services are part of the eduID Mobile App architecture.
+Dictionary services are used by the edu-ID Mobile App to enhance the user experience.
+Two dictionary services are part of the edu-ID Mobile App architecture.

 * The Protocol Discovery Dictionary